DeiC-HPC/cotainr/doc/development/style_guide.rst

 - Error early.
 - Use self-describing commands and options.
+- Use comments to explain why something is done, not how.
+- Include unit and integration tests for new features and bug fixes.
 - Make it simple.

 Specifically, we use the following conventions:

-- Force keyword only arguments to functions and methods.
+- Force keyword only arguments to functions and methods (as defined in :pep:`3102`).
 - Use relative imports within the `cotainr` package when importing functionality from other modules.
 The imports must be done such that all objects imported are still references (not copies) which allows for monkey patching objects in their definition module in tests.

 pre-commit
 ----------

 If you like, you can use `pre-commit <https://pre-commit.com/>`_ to automatically check and format your code using a `git pre-commit hook <https://git-scm.com/book/ms/v2/Customizing-Git-Git-Hooks>`_.
 The pre-commit tool is included in the `lint` dependency group (which is also part of the `dev` dependency group) in the cotainr `pyproject.toml <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_ file.
-Thus, an easy way to install pre-commit and setup up the pre-commit hooks for cotainr using the `uv package manager <https://docs.astral.sh/uv/>`_ is to run the following commands in the cotainr repository root directory:
+Thus, an easy way to install pre-commit and setup up the pre-commit hooks for cotainr using the `uv package manager <https://docs.astral.sh/uv/>`_ is to run the following commands in the checked out cotainr git repository root directory:

 .. code-block:: bash